iorchard/burrito_docs/source/operation/netapp_tcp_rdma_perf.rst

    :width: 600
    :alt: NetApp NFSv3 RDMA Random IO TEST

-`nfsv3 host no options` means no `nconnect` and `remoteports` options are applied in nfs mount options.

 The IO performance at the host is a lot better than that of one virtual machine.
 As we increase the number of virtual machines, the sum of IOPS is increased since more jobs are running and distributed over the virtual machines.